About the Center for Deep Listening

-The Center for Deep Listening offers an online Deep Listening® Teaching Certification, houses the Deep Listening archives, sponsors Deep Listening workshops and retreats in a range of community settings, and connects students with Deep Listening teachers around the world.
+Established at Rensselaer in June 2014 under the guidance of founding Director, Tomie Hahn, the Center for Deep Listening offers online introductory courses, intensives and certification in Deep Listening, houses the archives of the Deep Listening Institute (founded by Oliveros in 1985), sponsors workshops and retreats in a range of community settings, and connects students with an international community of Deep Listening teachers.

 The Center for Deep Listening supports and is supported by a worldwide network of musicians, artists, scientists, and certified Deep Listening practitioners — an ever-growing community of Deep Listeners who strive for a heightened consciousness of the world of sound and the sound of the world.